kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/overview.md

       apiGroup: rbac.authorization.k8s.io
 ```

 Here, `spec.roleRef` is the reference of MongoDBRole against which credential will be issued. `spec.subjects` is the reference to the object or user identities a role binding applies to and it will have read access of the credential secret.
-Also, Vault operator will use AppBinding reference from MongoDBRole which is specified in `spec.roleRef`.
+Also, KubeVault operator will use AppBinding reference from MongoDBRole which is specified in `spec.roleRef`.

 Now, we are going to create `demo-cred` DatabaseAccessRequest.